 - 4 channels

 The next plan they offer is HOME, which provides more than double capabilities for $95/year, which is also not lousy considering the Matlab backend.

-ThingsBoard is an open source IoT platform capable of data collection, processing, and visualization.
+ThingsBoard is an open-source IoT platform capable of data collection, processing, and visualization.
 It is a complete management system, which you can install in your own server, which might be a stopper.
 However, if you decide to go this way, you get a full set of features and flexibility.

 It supports MQTT, CoAP, and HTTP protocols for connection.
 You can visualize data with built-in or custom widgets on dashboards that can be shared with other people.
 They have many tutorials, including video materials on how to set up and use their service.
-You can try live demo server in their site here.
+You can try the live demo server on their site here.

 The Community version of ThingsBoard is free:

 - Collect and visualize data from many devices and assets.

 - Analyze incoming telemetry and trigger alarms with complex event processing.

 - Control your devices using remote procedure calls (RPC).